FIWARE/tutorials.Time-Series-Data/README.md

 This tutorial is an introduction to
 [FIWARE QuantumLeap](https://smartsdk.github.io/ngsi-timeseries-api/) - a
-generic enabler which is used to persist context data into a **Crate-DB** database.
+generic enabler which is used to persist context data into a **CrateDB** database.
 The tutorial activates the IoT sensors connected in the [previous tutorial](https://github.com/Fiware/tutorials.IoT-Agent) and persists measurements from those sensors into the database.
-The **Crate-DB** HTTP endpoint is then used to retrieve time-based aggregations of that data.
+The **CrateDB** HTTP endpoint is then used to retrieve time-based aggregations of that data.
 The results are visualized on a graph or via the **Grafana** time series analytics tool.